azadehafzar/OpenMoji-Jekyll-Plugin/README.md

 </p>

 > If you are viewing this repository on GitHub, this GitHub repository is a mirror of the OpenMoji Jekyll Plugin,
-> the main repository is on
+> the main repository is served on
 ><a href="https://gitlab.com/Azadeh-Afzar/Web-Development/OpenMoji-Jekyll-Plugin">GitLab</a>, all developments and
->discussions, issue tracking and merge requests takes place in GitLab.
+>discussions, issue tracking and merge requests take place in GitLab.

 > This project is a fork of <a href="https://github.com/jekyll/jeomi">Jemoji</a>.
-It's also independent from OpenMoji project.
+> This project is currently independent from main OpenMoji project.

 ### Enjoy a free open source emoji package
 Use more than 3,000 emoji from OpenMoji package for free in your jekyll website.

 ### Connect to any other emoji source
-Use any available emoji package from a CDN or locally served emoji images by adding only 3 lines to your website's config file.
+Use any available emoji package from a CDN or locally served emoji images by adding roughly 5 lines to your website's config file.

 ## Quick start